 The ILRS Tracking Stations range to a constellation of Earth satellites, the Moon, a lunar satellite, and eventually interplanetary spacecraft with state-of-the-art laser ranging systems and transmit their data on an hourly basis to an Operations or Data Center.
-Stations are expected to meet ILRS data accuracy, quantity, and timeliness requirements, and their data must be regularly and continuously analyzed by at least one Analysis or mission-specific Associate Analysis Center.
-Each Tracking Station is typically associated with one of the three regional subnetworks: National Aeronautics and Space Administration (NASA), EUROpean LASer Network (EUROLAS), or the Western Pacific Laser Tracking Network (WPLTN).
+Stations are expected to meet ILRS data accuracy, quantity, and timeliness standards; their data must be regularly and continuously analyzed by at least one Analysis or mission-specific Associate Analysis Center.
+Each Tracking Station is typically associated with one of the three regional subnetworks: National Aeronautics and Space Administration (NASA),

+EUROpean LASer Network (EUROLAS), or the Western Pacific Laser Tracking Network (WPLTN).
+Many of the stations are now involved with one-way transponder and time transfer activities.